 We travelled by train from Barcelona to Valencia (350 km/220 miles, duration 3,5 hours).
 Economic and very comfortable.
-Comparing our train ride to our flight from Quito to Madrid, is like escaping a can of sardines and step into a Rolls Royce.
+Comparing our train ride to our flight from Quito to Madrid, is like escaping a can of sardines and stepping into a Rolls Royce.
 In other words, an easy ride, … conversing, reading, dreaming with my eyes open.
 And besides that, getting a good first impression of Spain’s interior.

-Throughout this post you’ll find some affiliated links, provided by TravelPayOuts.
-Links that may help you plan your next trip to Valencia.
-If you click on them & buy a ticket for a museum, book a tour or rent a bike a small percentage of your purchase will go to me (paid by by TravelPayOuts of course).
-To finance my work as a travel blogger.
+Throughout this post you’ll find affiliated links, provided by Travel Platforms like TravelPayOuts. & GetYourGuide.
+Links that may help you plan the perfect trip to Valencia.
+If you click on them & buy a ticket for a museum or book a tour a small percentage of your purchase will go to me, as the provider of the travel tip (paid by the Platform, not by you the customer).

 Valencia city center

 From the train station we first headed out to our lodgings, just outside the city center.
 Meeting up with our niece Evi, who came over from the Netherlands to visit us.
 After settling in, we went to the city center on foot and discovered that walking is the best way to get to know the Ciutat Vella of Valencia.

 TRAVELTip: Valencia Tourist Card & Getting Around

 Because we planned to stay mostly in the city center & only headed out twice, we didn’t buy the city’s special tourist card.